-Ian Bain: At 7.ai, we think of AI as software that thinks, acts, talks, and performs like your best human agents.
+AI is software that thinks, acts, talks, and performs like your best human agents.
 Businesses possess a tremendous amount of data about their customers, and AI can process that data to extract the consumer’s intent when they contact the business.
 Through AI, we can determine the next best action based on the consumer’s intent, and over time through machine learning, chatbots can perform more like the best human agents.

-IB: It really depends on the company and who’s driving the decision making.
-We find most companies have several people with various needs who are all looking to use AI to solve a range of problems.
+Most companies have several people with various needs who are all looking to use AI to solve a range of problems.
 It can be anything from creating a more seamless customer experience, to reducing resolution times for the consumer, or helping agents work better and more efficiently.
 We try to combine the pain points and show companies how AI can help them achieve business results across a range of goals.
-A lot of execs are still unsure of exactly how AI can help their business, why they need it, what they’ll get out of it, and we help them build business cases that will answer all those questions.
+A lot of executives are still unsure of exactly how AI can help their business, why they need it, what they’ll get out of it, and we help them build business cases that will answer all those questions.

 If you can offload a lot of the routine tasks to chatbots and let human agents monitor the chatbots’ performance and intervene when required, this will help dramatically improve call times and contribute to a number of other efficiencies.
 This will make customers happy by allowing them to self-serve, which is the experience most are after today.
 Automating a lot of the tedious tasks can also improve job satisfaction for agents and help them develop more complex skills moving forward.

-IB: Absolutely.
 Companies need to be transparent with their customers.
-This can be achieved by something as simple as a little icon in the chat window that lets a customer know they’re talking to a bot, or being transferred to a human agent or back to a bot again.
+This can be achieved by something as simple as a little icon in the chat window that lets a customer know they’re talking to a chatbot, or being transferred to a human agent or back to a chatbot again.
 No matter who is helping the customer, transparency is key.

-IB: In the future, I see bots interacting more with other bots and other brands.
+Chatbots will interact more with other chatbots and other brands.
 Think of it in terms of booking a trip–with one request, you can book a flight, rent a car, and get a hotel.
 Chatbots will function more as a personal concierge moving forward, but it’s going to take a lot of work to enable that future.
 Companies will need to figure out the handshakes between them, as well as a host of data privacy and security issues.
-I am an optimist, so I believe those things can be sorted out.